Spring Woodland Wildflowers

 Before I married my husband, Frederick G. “Rick” Heath in 1997, we jointly purchased a Stephen Rolfe Powell blown glass vessel.
 We laugh in saying that we had to get married as we could not decide how to separate that art object.
 Soon afterward we started exploring and educating ourselves in the contemporary art glass world, and have amassed a sizable collection of contemporary art glass.

-Currently I serve on the board of the Art Alliance for Contemporary Glass, am a past board member of the Creative Glass Center of America and co-chaired the 2010 Glass Art Society Conference which was held in Louisville, KY.
-From a more general arts perspective, I currently serve on two boards that serve the arts community where I can bring my passion for art made from glass to a wider audience: South Arts and the Speed Museum Board of Governors.
+Currently, I serve on the board of the Art Alliance for Contemporary Glass, and the North Carolina Glass Center, and am a past board member of the Creative Glass Center of America.
+In 2010 I co-chaired the Glass Art Society Conference which was held in Louisville, KY.
+From a more general arts perspective, I recently served on two boards, one serving the nine southern states and one serving the Louisville arts community: South Arts and the Speed Museum Board of Governors.

 In 2012 my husband and I succeeded in visiting our 7th continent, Antarctica.
 When we married in 1997, we promised each other that we would work hard and travel in between.
 Oftentimes our work is 7 days a week for several weeks and then we take a week to 10 days off to travel as we cross off those locations on our bucket list.
 Venice is a treasured spot, and we have returned there often.
 Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out of the way places in search of remote artists in the hinterlands.